capjan/CoreLib/Core/Doc/Net/IDownloader.md

 ﻿# IDownloader

-This interface makes the inplementation to download a file exchangeable.
+This interface makes the implementation to download a file exchangeable.

 ## Interface
 ```csharp